swatantrasinha/MERN/Readme.md

 });
 ```

-to send data in register request like username, password
+To send data in register request like username, email and password

-In postman  go to body -> x-www-form-urlencoded
+In postman  go to body -> **x-www-form-urlencoded**
 there is option to enter data in form of key value pair
-key- name
+- key- name
-value - swatantra sinha
+- value - swatantra sinha

 Now if we hit URL we can see in console below :

 request body is :  { name: 'swatantra sinha' }

 So now we can destructure name and other details and write our logic for registration